 This post may contain affiliate links.
 Please read my disclosure.

-I'm all about tasty appetizers that everyone will love - from skillet chicken nachos to cheese rolls to chorizo al vino to cheese and bacon turnovers.
+I'm all about tasty appetizers that everyone will love - from corn nuggets to cheese rolls to chorizo al vino to cheese and bacon turnovers.

 For years, my Aunt would make pepperoni bread for our Thanksgiving and Christmas get-togethers.
 As you know during the holidays there is always plenty of food.